The Stochastic Steepest Descent Method for Robust Optimization in Banach Spaces: Introduction

 \subsection{Literature review}

 The SGD has been a popular choice for a range of stochastic optimization problems arising in various applied mathematical disciplines.
-Since its formulation \cite{KY03,RM51}, it has been heavily used in the fields of machine learning, uncertainty quantification and imaging \cite{BCN18,Gower19,TJS16}.
-In the infinitesimal-setting the SGD operates on a Hilbert space setting, as it uses a Riesz representation.
-Some important areas for which this is exploited can be found the aforementioned references, particularly related to learning in a least-squares formulation \cite{CD07,DB16,LM22}.
+Since its formulation \cite{KY03,RM51}, SGD has been heavily used in the fields of machine learning, uncertainty quantification and imaging \cite{BCN18,Gower19,TJS16}.
+In an infinite-dimensional setting SGD operates on a Hilbert space setting, as it uses a Riesz representation.
+Some important areas for which this is exploited can be found in the aforementioned references \cite{CD07,DB16,LM22} particularly related to learning in a least-squares formulation.
 However, the computation of the gradient does not make sense in a Banach space $\xx$ setting as the elements of the method are within the dual space $\xx^*$.
-This is can be an issue, as for some examples, a Banach space is necessary.
+This can be an issue, when dealing with specific Banach space examples.
 A natural choice of application is shape optimization, particularly PDE-constrained shape optimization \cite{DZ11}.
-Typically Hilbert spaces have been used in practical settings, which remain valid in the computational setting, however recent work \cite{DJH22,PJH23,MPR23} has utilized Banach spaces, where one makes use of a steepest descent-type method.
-In the random shape optimization setting, there has been recent work closely related to the Hilbertian setting \cite{GLW21,GSW23}.
-In the context of inverse problems a recent work, by Jin et al.~\cite{JK23} considers the application of the SGD to inverse problems in Banach spaces.
+Typically Hilbert spaces have been used in practical settings, which remain valid in the computational setting, however recent works \cite{DJH22,PJH23,MPR23} have utilized Banach spaces, where one makes use of a non-stochastic steepest descent-type method.
+In the random shape optimization setting, there has been recent work closely related to the Hilbertian setting \cite{GLW21,GSW23}, which consider inner product spaces using the metric of an infinite dimensional Riemannian manifold.
+Another related direction, is PDE-constrained optimization under uncertainty.
+This has been explored in the context of a Hilbert setting, through the works of Nobile et al.~\cite{martin2021complexity,MN21}.
+In these works various algorithms have been proposed, which also extend to optimal control problems as well.
+However their work is not easily extendable to the setting of Banach spaces, assuming the same algorithms are used.
+Finally in the context of inverse problems a recent works.
+The works \cite{GFH24,JK23} consider the application of the SGD to inverse problems in Banach spaces.
 Specifically they consider a linear setting, which assumes the use of duality maps and their randomness is induced from mini-batching.
+There is very limite work on the SSD, in general, for the non-function space setting within traditional optimization \cite{stacey,sarowar}.

+It is important to emphasize that our motivation, in terms of presenting an alternative to SG methods (such as the SSD method), is primarily in the context of PDE settings, where one may naturally find that the function space of interest is a Banach space.
+Our focus is not in the general optimization procedure of minimizing functions over the set of reals, as SGD methods already work extremely well.
+Hence why we review literature related to the problems arising from PDE and tomography-based problems.